-This post is about a higher-order function known by functional programmers under the name unfold or ana (from the word anamorphism), It is less famous than fold but still worth of consideration and pretty useful.
+This post is about a higher-order function known by functional programmers under the name unfold

-Most of the expositions I know introducing unfold are based on Haskell or on a Haskell-like language.
+are based on Haskell or on a Haskell-like language.
 To mention some seminal but readable papers:

 There is also a brief and illuminating introduction in Hutton, G., Programming in Haskell, Cambridge University Press, 2016.

-My intention is to present unfold under a Scheme-like syntax and at slower pace than in the referred papers.
+under a Scheme-like syntax and at slower pace than in the referred papers.
 In particular, I'll use a domain-specific language tailored for teaching purposes from Racket.
 It is the language employed in the excellent book Felleisen, M. et. al., How to Design Programs.
 From this book, as well as from the amazing MOOC How To Code: Systematic Program Design I also borrowed the same systematic way of presentation.

 All the code below can be run on DrRacket, the IDE for our language that is available here: